TpRedNinja/Route-Tracker/Stuff to add.md

             - if all types has a check mark then all the other types also get check marks
             - but if u uncheck one of the types then the all checked gets the checkmark removed but all other types still have their check marks
             - when the route isnt loaded all types option should have a check
+    - [x] 3.2 search history dropdown *(remember recent searches)*
+        - *how it maybe would work whatever is doable is fine*
+            - meant for searching for a entry
+            - basically ig we type something click enter then it gets added to search history
+            - or something like that, although the searching is instant so idk how that would work
 ---

 ---